andyzhangx/demo/linux/deployment/README.md

 ## Attention:
 azure disk & azure file volume mounts in k8s Deployment may cause inconsistent race condition error since a new pod is being recreated when the old pod is being deleted on same node.
 So we would stongly suggest **using StatefulSet instead of Deployment** when there are azure disk & azure file volume mounts.
-You could reach StatefulSet example [here](https://github.com/andyzhangx/Demo/blob/master/linux/statefulset/README.md)
+Here is the [StatefulSet example](https://github.com/andyzhangx/Demo/blob/master/linux/statefulset/README.md)

 Below are only POC Deployment examples with azure disk & file mount, should **not** use Deployment with azure disk & azure file volume mounts in production.